So, you want to try TScore to see whether it does what you need? Just follow these steps.

 You will need a laptop or PC running Windows (XP, Vista, 7, 8, 8.1 and 10 are supported, but Windows 10 is preferred).

-The first is the PostgreSQL database server, the second component is the database client connector and the third is TScore itself.
-It’s best to install them in this sequence.
+The first is the PostgreSQL database server, the second component is TScore itself.
+You must install them in this sequence.

 You can download the latest version of each of these from the TScore Downloads page.